 After discharge you may continue to have some abdominal pain for approximately one week.
 You should not lift more than 20 pounds for six weeks, as full recovery from the surgery takes about six weeks.
 Donors can return to work after six weeks.
 Some donors who have desk jobs may feel ready to return to work after two weeks.
 You can resume driving after two weeks and can resume sexual activity whenever you feel comfortable participating.

 You will be seen in the clinic by the transplant surgeon and the ILDA one week after discharge from the hospital.
 If you have any problems after that time that are related to your donation, you may call the transplant center and talk to the living donor nurse.
 You will also be contacted by the IDA at 6 months, 1 year and 2 years after donation.

 The transplant team does recommend that living donors avoid long-term use of a class of drugs called NSAIDS.
 The most common NSAID is Motrin or ibuprofen.
 These drugs can cause kidney damage over time.
 They can safely be taken for an injury for a period of two weeks but should not be taken long-term for treatment of problems such as arthritis.

 Donors should always receive routine medical care and any treating doctor should know that you have one kidney.
 The transplant team recommends:

 - A yearly physical exam with height, weight, and blood pressure measurement.

-- Yearly laboratory studies with complete metabolic panel and urinalysis.
+- Yearly laboratory studies with urinalysis and blood test called creatinine.